Second Narrows Rail Bridge: Original bridge (1925)

-Northern Construction Co & J.W.
-Stewart Ltd built the first bridge to connect Vancouver with the North Shore over the tidal bore of the narrows.
+Northern Construction & J.W.
+Stewart built the first bridge to connect Vancouver with the North Shore over the tidal bore of the narrows.
+A single-track railway was enclosed inside the bridge trusses, together with a 10 ft roadway on each side outside of the trusses, and a sidewalk on the east edge of the bridge.
+Including approaches, the road-rail bridge was about 1.25 mi long.
+At the North Shore, there were 4,500 ft of solid embankment, which connected to 850 ft of trestles, and then a series of two 150 ft fixed spans.
+The longest fixed span of 300 ft was next, which connected to the bascule span that opened for taller marine vessels.
+A final 150 ft fixed span was south of the bascule span, and then 650 ft of trestles connected the bridge to the South Shore.

+The drawspan was a 187 ft, single-leaf Strauss bascule design that rotated about its southern support.
+This span provided 175 ft of horizontal clearance for taller ships.
+When in the closed position, the bridge offered a vertical clearance of 22.2 ft at high tide.

 The attached vehicle deck opened to road traffic in 1925 and the main structure to trains a year later.
 After being hit by a number of ships and being out of service for four years, the provincial government bought the bridge in 1933 and installed a lift section of the deck.
+The bascule span was permanently locked in the closed position and shortened by two 28 ft truss panels.
+The 300 ft destroyed span was replaced by a 286 ft lift span, and the southern lift tower was built atop two other panels of the bascule span.
+Two new piers were constructed to support the new lift span, and the southern pier of the destroyed span was demolished.

 In 1960, a new much larger and higher 6-lane Second Narrows Bridge with a 350 m span was completed alongside the original bridge, and the original bridge was converted exclusively for rail use.
 In 1994, the new road bridge was renamed the Ironworkers Memorial Second Narrows Crossing in honour of the ironworkers who died in accidents while building it.
 However, the new bridge is still commonly referred to as the Second Narrows Bridge.